pokle/ioperator/README.md

 Helps separate your logic from your Input Output operations.

 Examples of IO operations are HTTP requests, file system requests, database requests, and generally any functions that have side effects.
-Functions with side effects are hard to test because they are difficult to make repeatable.
+Functions with side effects are hard to test because they are usually not repeatable.

 Keeping your logic pure (free of side-effects) makes it much easier to test, and more generally much easier ot reason about.